 The story filled a few minutes of the news hour with some drama, but the concrete impact on wedding couples and businesses needs a lot more detail.

 Las Vegas has had its share of challenges with home-based venues.
-Some homes are rented as party-houses, under sketchy zoning as vacation rentals, for example.
+Some homes are rented out as party-houses, under sketchy zoning, as “vacation rentals,” for example.
 Those generate noise complaints, among other ordinances they likely violate.

-In this case, it’s surprising that no wedding vendors (it seems) noticed the lack of a Health Permit, at some point in the last five years.
-When one is working in a home-based venue for events, on a regular basis, a little sharper eye is required.
+In this case, it’s surprising that no wedding vendors (that I’m aware of) noticed the lack of a Health Permit, at any point in the last five years.
+When one is working in a home-based venue for events, a sharper eye is important.